 Drawing heavily on his British-Nigerian roots, he’s put together work spanning everything from architecture, to graphic design, sculpture, interiors and furniture.
 He created a dazzling basketball court in Canary Wharf.
 He made a laundrette out of Lego.
 He built an installation around a dodgems circuit in Somerset House.
 He’s done a lot, and you’re more likely than not to have come across some of his stuff already.

-What can we expect from the upcoming show?
-Well, they’re going to explore his artistic process, with an exploration of the West African fabrics that surrounded him as a child, and the British Postmodernism that he was then exposed to as an adolescent, to see how they come together to create his distinctive aesthetic.
-And if it’s anything like previous Design Museum shows, you can expect some pretty excellent reviews when it opens.
+What can you expect?
+Well, they’re exploring his artistic process, with an exploration of the West African fabrics that surrounded him as a child, and the British Postmodernism that he was then exposed to as an adolescent, to see how they come together to create his distinctive aesthetic.
+And so far you can expect some pretty excellent reviews…

 Hopefully, there’ll be no need for colourful language.

-NOTE: Yinka Ilori at the Design Museum is set to open in Summer 2022.
-It’s going to be completely free, and you can find out more at the website right HERE.
+NOTE: Yinka Ilori at the Design Museum is set to open now, until the 25th June 2023.
+It’s completely free, and you can find out more at the website right HERE.